We are all a little fragile

 Self-care.
 Find things again that you enjoy, that bring you refreshment and support.
 It maybe walking, dancing or photography.
 It maybe you like to write, or paint or sing.
 It doesn’t matter what you do but find again things that bring you joy.

-If you would like more information please get in touch.
+If you would like more information, or help to process through the steps above please get in touch.